Ronit28G/Text-to-SQL-Fine-Tuning-with-T5/README.md

 For database records, ensure that the name of the submission files (in the `records/` subfolder) are:
 - `{t5_ft, ft_scr, gemma}_test.pkl`

-Note that the predictions in each line of the .sql file or in each index of the list within the .pkl file must match each natural language query in 'data/test.nl' in the order they appear.

-For the LLM, even if you experimented with both models, you should submit only one `.sql` file and one `.pkl` file, corresponding to the model of your choice.
-Do not submit separate result files for each model.